lucylow/Microaggression_bingo/README.md

 # Microaggression Bingo

-"Let's play the privilege game?" or "Death by a thousand papercuts."
+Death by a thousand papercuts.

 ## Definitions